FabioChiodini/blog.kiodo.it/exampleSite/content/post/VMworld2018.md

 CNA1656BU - 12.30 pm

 Security can totally stop your Kubernetes deployment.
-In this talk we will see all the elements composing a Kubernetes infrastructure and how and when you shpould apply security best practices to it.
+In this talk we will see all the elements composing a Kubernetes infrastructure and how and when you should apply security best practices to it.

+## VMworld Sessions for Wednesday

+**Path to Production: Value Stream Mapping in a DevOps World**

+DEV1325BU - 8.30 am

+If you are up early (not easy in Vegas sometimes ;) You should join me here.
+We all love tech but putting Apps in production require people and processes.
+[Value Stream mapping](https://en.wikipedia.org/wiki/Value_stream_mapping) is amazing if you ask me.
+Join this session to get the basics and apply it in your enterprise ;)